 The track was radically shortened by Herman Tilke’s design company in 2002 following pressure from F1 officials for the track to meet modern day F1 standards.
 The shortened track was not particularly well favoured when compared to the old layout, but it was more compact, increased spectator capacity and, most importantly, was safer.
 While the stadium section was largely unchanged, gone were the long straights and the infamous Ostkurve.

 In 2008, Hockenheim and the Nurburgring were scheduled to begin alternating hosting the German Grand Prix on a yearly basis.
 This carried on until 2014, when the Nurburgring organisers hit financial trouble.
-The German Grand Prix is now held every other year solely at the Hockenheim track, though the Nurburgring does have hopes of fulfilling its contract in the future.
-The Hockenheimring’s contract to host the German Grand Prix ends in 2018.
-The future of the event is uncertain.
+The German Grand Prix has since held every other year solely at the Hockenheim track, though the Nurburgring does have hopes of fulfilling its contract in the future.
+The Hockenheimring’s contract to host the German Grand Prix is currently being extended on a year-by-year basis.

 - The drivers are on the throttle for 60% of the lap, with a top speed of around 217mph just before Turn 6.

 - Nico Rosberg and the Schumacher brothers are the only German drivers to have won at Hockenheim.

 - The fastest turn on this track is Turn 7, which is taken at 180mph.